 Transphobia is written into our science and medicine and maintains a gender binary that denies lived experiences.
 Buried in the DSM-V’s (the universal authority for psychiatric diagnoses in the US) diagnosis of ‘Transvestic Fetishism’ is a little known term called ‘Autogynephilia’, or “Sexually Aroused by Thought or Image of Self as Female”.
-Learn more about how transphobia is perpetuated in science and medicine through inaccurate and dangerous medical terms and concepts such as autogynephilia.
+Learn more about how transphobia is perpetuated in science and medicine through inaccurate and dangerous medical terms and concept

 It was clearly the handiwork of Blanchard.
 When the latest version of the Diagnostics and Statistics Manual of Mental Disorders (DSM) was released in May 2013, trans activists partook in a collective groan at finding the addition of ‘autogynephilia’.
 Blanchard, who had served as chair for the DSM group for Paraphilias (DSM speak for sexual perversions), had managed to insert his theories on trans identity into the Transvestic Disorder category.
 The inclusion of autogynephilia in the DSM-V not only meant that it has been institutionally endorsed by the American Psychological Association (APA), but that it had become part of the legal standard of care used by all American psychologists, clinicians, insurance companies, and lawyers.